 - Step 5: Add the current land value to the depreciated cost of the piece of real estate.

-Why is the Cost Approach Used for Home Appraisals?
+Why is the Cost Approach Used for Home Valuations?

 This particular real estate valuation method is useful when there are not enough comparable sales/properties in the area.
 The cost approach is also utilized for unique properties, newly built properties, and proposed construction projects.
-It can also be helpful for insurance purposes to determine the value of a property, if it were to be destroyed by a fire, for instance, in the future.
+It can also be helpful for insurance purposes to determine the value of a property, if it were to be destroyed by a fire in the future.

 2. Sales Comparison Approach

-The sales comparison approach, which is also referred to as the market approach, is a real estate valuation method that formulates a property’s worth by comparing similar properties that have recently sold, or newly listed properties.
-It relies heavily on current market data, and three to four property comparisons are recommended to come up with a good price range.
+The sales comparison approach, which is also referred to as the market approach, is a real estate valuation method that calculates a property’s worth by comparing similar properties that have recently sold, or newly listed properties.
+It relies heavily on current market data that can be pulled from various real estate valuation websites for a quick estimate.
+Three to four property comparisons are recommended to come up with a good price range.

 The properties should be as similar as possible, have been recently sold, preferably no longer than a year ago, and should have also been sold with market conditions that are typical – nothing out of the ordinary that makes it a unique sale.

-What Elements are Normally Considered When Appraising a Home with the Sales Comparison Approach?
+What Elements are Normally Considered When Appraising a Home Using the Sales Comparison Approach?

 Since no two homes are typically exactly alike, when viewing comparable properties, certain elements should be taken into consideration: